CristianRodrigoGuarachiIbanez/iCubObjectCollisionSimulator/README.md

 # KollisionErkennung_MA

 # Short intro to the iCub control system
 The iCub is not controlled low-level by communicating directly with the hardware.
-This would be ery complicated and the software would be very robot specific.
+This would be very complicated and the software would be very robot specific.
 Therefore a robotic middleware is used to wrap the hardware control.
 In the case of the iCub it is [YARP](http://www.yarp.it/index.html).
 [Here](http://www.yarp.it/what_is_yarp.html) it is explained more detailed.
 For a deeper dive into the yarp ecosphere see the [tutorials](http://www.yarp.it/tutorials.html)

 The YARP-control is based on devices with a [port-based communication system](http://www.yarp.it/note_ports.html).
 This allows the distribution of program modules on different machines.
 Enabling the possibility to use different OS in the same control project and the computational power of clusters.